Home page Site search Site

 four times what it does in the U.S.), we do ride the train a lot.
 Buses are also used ... and I have

-both a bicycle and a motorcycle which I use to get around in Florence.
+both a bicycle and a motorcycle that I use to get around in Florence.

 - Is Florence on the sea?